curtiswelsby/100-Days-of-Code/README.md

 Today has consisted of some more learning.
 I have done a few sections on FreeCodeCamp and some Youtube Videos on CSS tips and tricks.

 # Day #6
+I complete some more sections on free code camp. going over what I have done previously trying to develop my knowledge in both HTML and CSS.
+I have also watched some youtube videos on CSS and design to try and understand how i can design webpages better.

 # Day #7
+Today I have been looking at design.
+I want to develop my design knowledge and creativity so that I will be able to come up with different concepts and designs for customers.
+I have been using Youtube to find videos on Design which can help with understanding how design works.

 # Day #8

 # Day #9

+# Day #10